No products in the cart

 Triptorelin and Testosterone Secretion

-Triptorelin is an analog of gonadotropin-releasing hormone (GnRH).
-It appears to stimulate the anterior pituitary gland to release follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
-The exact levels of FSH and LH appear to depend on the size and frequency of GnRH pulses and, therefore, on the size and frequency of Triptorelin administration.
-However, administration of Triptorelin in a steady-state rather than a pulse may ultimately suppress LH and FSH secretion, and testosterone and estrogen production.
-Most of the research on Triptorelin focuses on the long-term and widespread potential of the peptide to suppress the production of sex hormones.
-Most of the research focuses on sex hormones in oncology and cancer progression.
+Triptorelin is classified as an analog of GnRH.
+Researchers posit that the peptide appears to stimulate the anterior pituitary gland to release FSH and LH.
+The exact levels of FSH and LH appear to depend on the size and frequency of GnRH pulses and, therefore, on the concentration and frequency of Triptorelin exposure.
+However, introduction of Triptorelin in a steady-state rather than a pulse may ultimately suppress LH and FSH secretion, and testosterone and estrogen production.
+Most of the research on Triptorelin focuses on the potential of the peptide to suppress the production of these hormones, particularly in studies within the context of oncology and cancer progression.
+Moreover, studies suggest that these suppressive actions may be fully reversible.[9]

-One of the modern breast cancer treatments is hormone suppression to treat cancers sensitive to hormone levels.
-Tamoxifen is currently the most widely used substance in its class.
-Tamoxifen is a selective estrogen receptor modulator (SERM) used to treat and prevent cancer in certain patients.
-Tamoxifen reduces the risk of breast cancer recurrence by approximately 40% – 50% in postmenopausal women and 30% – 50% in premenopausal women.
-It is also used to shrink tumors before surgery.
-Tamoxifen also exhibits side effects, and over time, tumors may become more resistant to it.
-The search for Tamoxifen alternatives and excipients has led scientists to investigate the role of Triptorelin in breast cancer.
-Recent Phase 3 clinical trials have observed that Triptorelin combined with Zoledronic acid or Letrozole may be more effective than Tamoxifen (alone) in increasing 5-year disease-free survival in premenopausal females.[1]
-The researchers conclude that “HOBOE study shows that in premenopausal patients with early breast cancer undergoing ovarian function suppression with triptorelin, ZL significantly improves DFS, while worsening compliance and toxicity, as compared with tamoxifen.”
-Similar studies also suggest the addition of Triptorelin to Tamoxifen treatment in early-stage breast cancer may improve and increase disease control and increase survival rates, especially in high-risk patients who have already received chemotherapy.[2]
+Hormone suppression has been considered by scientists as a potential cancer cell mitigation method in cancers sensitive to hormone levels.
+Selective estrogen receptor modulators (SERMs) are currently the most widely recognized substances in this context.
+SERMs appear to reduce the risk of breast cancer recurrence by approximately 30% – 50% depending on certain criterion in the observed research model.
+It is also speculated to act to shrink tumor growth, though research has speculated that tumors may become more resistant to SERMs over time.
+The search for SERM alternatives and excipients has led scientists to investigate the role of Triptorelin in research models of breast cancer.[1]
+The researchers conclude that “HOBOE study shows that in [research models of] early breast cancer undergoing ovarian function suppression with Triptorelin, ZL significantly improves DFS, while worsening compliance and toxicity, as compared with [the SERM substance].”
+Similar studies also suggest the addition of Triptorelin to SERM exposure in early-stage breast cancer may improve and increase disease control and increase survival rates amongst the laboratory models examined.[2]

 Triptorelin and Prostate Cancer

-Triptorelin is primarily studied for its potential to treat prostate cancer via its apparent growth-inhibiting effect.
-By lowering testosterone levels, researchers observe that Triptorelin may reduce 10-year mortality to less than 5% in hormone-sensitive prostate cancer.[3]
-It also appears to reduce the need for surgical intervention.
-New studies suggest that the combination of Triptorelin and radiation therapy may have the same benefits as complete androgen deprivation without as many debilitating side effects.
-Studies further suggest that Triptorelin may help relieve lower urinary tract infection symptoms.
-In one study, severe symptoms from prostate cancer appeared to be reduced from ~54% to 12%.[4]
-The researchers conclude that “A reduction of LUTS is observed in patients with locally advanced or metastatic prostate cancer treated with triptorelin in routine practice.
-This is in agreement with similar observational studies of triptorelin conducted in other countries.”
-The results of these studies were supported by similar studies in China, Belgium, South Korea, and elsewhere.
-These results suggest that Triptorelin may also be useful in treating benign prostatic hyperplasia and other conditions that affect urinary function in men.
+Triptorelin has also been evaluated in prostate cancer research studies for its speculated growth-inhibiting activity.
+The peptide has been suggested to impact testosterone levels, with researchers observing that Triptorelin may reduce 10-year mortality to less than 5% in models of hormone-sensitive prostate cancer.[3]
+New studies suggest that the combination of Triptorelin and radiation may have exerted the same impact as complete androgen deprivation.
+In one study, severe symptoms from prostate cancer appeared to be reduced from ~54% to 12% following exposure to Triptorelin peptide.[4]
+The researchers conclude that “A reduction of LUTS is observed in [research models] with locally advanced or metastatic prostate cancer treated with Triptorelin in routine practice.
+This is in agreement with similar observational studies of Triptorelin conducted in other [studies].”

 Triptorelin and Endometriosis

 Studies suggest that Triptorelin may help to relieve pain associated with endometriosis by decreasing the number of diseased nodules.
-Triptorelin has been studied for its potential to be an effective preoperative treatment in reducing bleeding and other complications.[6]
-Preliminary studies suggest that Triptorelin may improve the outcome of endometriosis laparoscopic surgery.[7]
-It appeared to be especially effective with increasing pregnancy rates after surgery.
-Triptorelin may have a profound effect on women with colorectal endometriosis, with studies reporting the peptide to relieve almost 80% of patients’ pain and almost 60% of diarrhea over a study duration of 3 months.
-Prolonging Triptorelin therapy may further improve results.
+Triptorelin has been studied for its potential as in the case of endometriosis-associated complications.[6]
+Preliminary animal studies suggest that Triptorelin may improve the outcome of endometriosis laparoscopic surgery.[7]
+It appeared to be especially impactful with increasing pregnancy rates following surgery.
+Triptorelin may have a profound effect on models of colorectal endometriosis.

 Triptorelin and Immune Function